RsyncProject/rsync/rsync-ssl.1.md

 The rsync-ssl script helps you to run an rsync copy to/from an rsync daemon that requires ssl connections.

+The script requires that you specify an rsync-daemon arg in the style of either `hostname::` (with 2 colons) or `rsync://hostname/`.
+The default port used for connecting is 874 (one higher than the normal 873) unless overridden in the environment.
+You can specify an overriding port via `--port` or by including it in the normal spot in the URL format, though both of those require your rsync version to be at least 3.2.0.

 # OPTIONS

 If the **first** arg is a `--type=SSL_TYPE` option, the script will only use